 - First try to get your dog's attention by calling their name.
 If the coughing stops and your dog appears to be breathing and swallowing normally, they may not be choking or they could have dislodged the item already.

 - If your dog is unable to breathe, you'll want to try and dislodge the item from the opening of the airway.
 If you are able to do this with your hand or finger without getting hurt, take a quick swipe deep in the back of your dog's throat.
+Be aware that the larynx (voice box) can be felt as a firm structure in the lower center of your dog's throat, and should not be pulled on.

 - Check your dog's mouth for the dislodged item by sweeping your fingers in the back of their mouth.